BDeMo/homepage/_pages/about.md

 ---
 permalink: /
-title: "Mingjia (Samuel Jayden) Shi: An idealist who is constantly learning and practicing, who's curious about the nature of the world."
+title: "Mingjia (Samuel Jayden) Shi: An idealist who is constantly learning and practicing."
 author_profile: true
 redirect_from:
   - /about/